Terry Willesee

-Terence Joseph Willesee is a retired Australian journalist, television and radio presenter.
+Terence Joseph Willesee (born 27 April 1945) is an Australian retired journalist and television and radio presenter.

 Family

 Willesee is the son of Gwendoline Clark Willesee and Don Willesee, a long-time member of the Australian Senate, and Whitlam government minister.
 He is the nephew of Bill Willesee, member of the Legislative Council of Western Australia and Tonkin government minister.
 He is the brother of Donald Robert "Don" Willesee Jr. and the late Mike Willesee, who was a journalist and television presenter.